dita4publishers/org.dita4publishers.epub/README.md

 custom CSS as well as normal HTML customizations as for base HTML transformation type.

-NOTE: Currently only works with the 1.8.5 Open Toolkit due to dependencies on the org.dita-community.adjust-copy-to plugin, which only works with 1.8.5.
-Work is under way to remove this limitation so the transform will work with OT 1.7.5, 1.8.5, and 2.1+.
+Development code (on the develop branch) is currently targeting OT 2.5.4, the last version of the 2.x version.
+This version of the EPUB transform will not work with OT 1.8.5.

 == Updates

+5 Nov 2018 Updated to OT 2.5.4.
+Corrected issues with CSS path handling.

 18 June 2015: Take @copy-to into account for result files.